apache/inlong/inlong-audit/audit-sdk/README.md

 which can ensure that each module is reconciled in accordance with the unified audit standard.

 ## Usage
-### SetAuditProxy API
+### Configure Audit Proxy Addresses
-Set the AuditProxy ip:port list.
-The Audit Sdk will summarize the results according to the cycle and send them to the ip:port list set by the interface.
+The Audit SDK will summarize the results according to the cycle
+and send them to the ip:port list set by the interface.
 If the ip:port of the AuditProxy is fixed, then this interface needs to be called once.
 If the AuditProxy changes in real time, then the business program needs to call this interface periodically to update